Join me!

 2. Soak in Water Overnight

-Before you plant your seeds, soak them in water overnight.
-Once soaked, place them into the soil of your choice.
+Once soaked, place them into seed-starting soil.
 You can use pellets or try your own DIY method.
 Plant three seeds per pod to give you better chances of a sprout in a hole that is 1/4″ deep.

 3. Germinate

-Most sprouts should take about a week to germinate at a temperature between 70-80 degrees F, but it can be spotty based on the variety.
-Hot peppers tend to be more finicky.
-If you are trying to germinate a hot pepper seed, they will need more warmth and moisture than a sweet pepper.
-Spritz the soil and consider placing your seeds on top of somewhere warm like a heating mat or even on top of the refrigerator.
+If you are trying to germinate a hot pepper seed, it will need more warmth and moisture than a sweet pepper.
+Spritz the soil and consider placing your seeds on top of somewhere warm, like a heating mat or even on top of the refrigerator.
 I also suggest using a greenhouse dome to lock in the moisture.

 4. Transplant

 Once you have a sprout, remove the plants from the dome and heating mat.
 Put the pepper in a sunny, southern-facing window until you transplant them.
-Allow your peppers to sit outside for a couple days to condition them to their new outdoor environment.
+Allow your peppers to sit outside for a couple of days to condition them to their new outdoor environment.

 Burpee Home Gardens Herbs